 The best strategy is to work with a financial advisor who can help you balance your goals and market conditions.
-The confidence you gain from knowing you have a game plan can help you take emotions out of the equation, make the most of market opportunities and protect your assets during periods of volatility.
+The confidence you gain from knowing you have a game plan can help you take emotions out of the equation, make the most of market opportunities and protect your assets during periods of market volatility.

 Consider these four defensive moves that can help you invest with an eye toward volatile markets.

-1. Let investment diversification help you.
+1. Let investment diversification help you

-2. Consider your asset allocation.
+2. Consider your asset allocation

 Asset allocation is designed to help you create a balanced portfolio of investments.
-Your age, risk tolerance and investment goals are used to calculate what mix of stocks, bonds, cash and other assets are best for you.
+Your age, risk tolerance and investment goals are used to calculate what mix of stocks, bonds, cash and other assets are appropriate for you.

 Different types of assets carry different levels of risk and potential for return, and typically don't respond to market conditions in the same way at the same time.
 For instance, when the return of one asset type is declining, the return of another may be growing (though there are no guarantees).
 If you own a variety of assets, a downturn in a single holding won't necessarily spell disaster for your entire portfolio.